NREL/OPFLearn.jl/docs/src/results.md

 This information can then be found in the results dictionary with `results["stats"]`.

 !!! warn
-	For large datasets or networks using a level greater than 1 will likely result in a large amount of memory usage.
+	For large datasets or networks using a level greater than 1 will likely result in a large amount of memory usage and slow down the dataset creation process.

 !!! note
 	Variance tracking needs to be turned on with the boolean `variance` argument for data to be saved with `stat_track=3`.